Main Office: Bldg 39, A Level | 202.274.6200 | 202.274.7445

-During registration students should visit http://www.studentinsurance.com/Schools/DC/UDC/ from any computer to find information about the plan or visit the online waiver process to show proof of comparable insurance.
-For additional information concerning student insurance, contact the Student Insurance Administrator: Mathias Epie, email@example.com, 202.274.5858.
+During registration students should visit www.udc.edu/student_affairs/student_ health_insurance OR www.firststudent.com from any computer to find information about the plan or visit the online waiver process to show proof of comparable insurance.

 Students wishing to declare or change a major course of study must obtain the approval of the new department chairperson as well as the release of the former department chairperson.
-Change of Major Forms should be submitted to the Office of the Registrar, Administration Building, A-Level, at least 10 working days prior to the first day of classes for fall or spring semester, or Summer Sessions I and II.
+Change of Major forms should be submitted to the Office of the Registrar, Administration Building, A-Level, at least 10 working days prior to the first day of classes for fall or spring semester, or Summer Sessions I and II.

 Full-time student: Undergraduate enrolled in a minimum of 12 semester hours.
 Graduate enrolled in a minimum of 9 semester hours.